-The Friesian (also Frisian) is an ancient horse breed originating from Friesland, in the Netherlands.
+The Friesian Horse is an ancient horse breed originating from Friesland, in the Netherlands.
 Friesians are graceful and nimble for their size, and it is believed that their ancestors were in great demand as war horses during the Middle Ages (as far back as 150 AD) throughout continental Europe.
-The Friesian’s size enabled them to carry a knight in armor, with William the Conqueror using horses that greatly resembled Friesian Stallions at the Battle of Hastings in 1066.
+The Friesian’s size enabled them to carry a knight in armor.

 In rural Friesland, at the end of the 19th Century, the Friesian had become the horse for the wealthier, landowning farmers who, as an expression and confirmation of their prosperity, used a pair of Friesians to pull their gigs to church on Sundays.
-The horse was also used for pleasure, in the form of short-distance trotting races, in which the horse was ridden with a small orange blanket on its back instead of a saddle.
+The horse was also used for pleasure, in the form of short-distance trotting races, in which they were ridden with a small orange blanket on their backs instead of a saddle.
 It was during this time that the Friesian breed was used to produce some renowned trotters, such as the Russian Orlov Trotter and American Trotter.

 At the turn of the 20th Century, the Friesian experienced a very difficult period competing with heavier breeds such as the Gronings-Oldenburger type known as Bovenlanders.
-A great deal of heavy farm-work had to be done and Friesians were considered to be a breed with “the blood of a noble gentleman and a talent for dancing”.
+A greater deal of heavy farm-work had to be done and Friesians were considered to be a breed with “the blood of a noble gentleman and a talent for dancing” due to their majestic movement.
 The result was that many farmers switched from Friesians to Bovenlanders for heavy farm-work.
-This competition almost proved to be fatal to the Friesian horse.
+This competition almost proved to be extinct to the Friesian horse breed.

 On May 1st 1879, a group of people who were growing concerned about the future of the ancient breed met at De Drie Romers – a tavern in the Friesian town of Roordahuizum – and founded the Friesch Paarden-Stamboek (FPS), which was the founding of the first Studbook in the Netherlands.
 It soon became evident that the registration of the remaining Friesian horses in genealogical registers was having a stimulating effect on the breeding of the Friesian horse, but even so, the increasing popularity of the Bovenlanders had resulted in a sharp decline in Friesian numbers during the early years of the 20th Century.
 By 1913, there were only 3 older Studbook Stallions available for breeding, with no prospects for adding young Stallions to their numbers.
 It looked as if the breed was doomed to extinction.